Guayabera: History

-Cubans also claim the guayabera originated from Cuba and represent the Cuban flag, although records of the guayabera appear much later in Cuba.
-Cuban literature first refers to the shirt from 1700 born like Yayabera and in 1709 born whit the name of Guayabera for putting guayabas inside, the 5 alforjas and the button in the top represents THE CUBAN FLAG. the Museum of Guayabera is in yayabo Santi Espiritu Cuba. and documentary evidence first mentions the shirt in Cuba in 1880 whit reference to the 1700.
-The Cuban origin story tells of a poor countryside of the Santi Espiritu City in the 1700 seamstress sewing large patch-pockets onto her husband's shirts for carrying guava (guayabas) from the field.
-In another version of the story, in 1709 Spanish immigrants from Granada, José Pérez Rodríguez and his wife Encarnación Núñez García arrived in Sancti Spiritus, located along the Yayabo River.
+Cubans also claim the guayabera originated in Cuba, although records there of the guayabera appear much later.
+Cuban literature first refers to the shirt from 1893, and documentary evidence first mentions the shirt in Cuba in 1880.
+The Cuban origin story tells of a poor countryside seamstress sewing large patch-pockets onto her husband's shirts for carrying guava (guayabas) from the field.
+In another version of the story, in 1709 Spanish immigrants from Granada, José Pérez Rodríguez and his wife Encarnación Núñez García arrived in Sancti Spiritus along the Yayabo River.
 José asked his wife to make him a shirt with long sleeves and four large pockets to store his cigars and belongings while he worked.
 Because it was easy to make, as well as being useful, it soon became a popular garment in that region.
-Another belief is that the name guayabera is said to have originated from the word yayabero, the nickname for those who lived near the Yayabo River in Cuba the 5 alforjas whit the button in the top in the Guayabera represents Cuban flag, that's why Castro's Brothers take allover un the world the Guayabera in 1960 to hes friends,Latinos, Africans, Indians, Asians, like a symbol of the revolutionary socialism.
+Another belief is that the name guayabera is said to have originated from the word yayabero, the nickname for those who lived near the Yayabo River in Cuba.